 LifePath's program costs will vary based on the desired services and the level of supports you need.
 Total cost for ISL services for example, are based on room and board charges as well as the cost of staffing services and other expenses.
 Your Social Security benefits will typically pay for your room and board charges, including rent, supplies and food and utilities, among other things.
-Cost of staffing is calculated based on the staffing needs desired and level of care needed and can vary from \$36.31 per hour to \$46.61 per hour.
-Individual PA services cost \$33 per hour and individual CN costs around \$49.64 per hour.
+Cost of staffing is calculated based on the staffing needs desired and level of care needed and can vary from \$43.54 per hour to \$53.21 per hour.
+CN costs \$51.24 per hour, ISD costs \$49.84 per hour, in-home respite costs \$39.00 per hour, and SB costs \$42.16 per hour.